Chapel Milton Viaduct: History

 The eastern section, essentially a second, mirror-image viaduct in an identical style, was added in 1890 to allow trains to travel between Sheffield and the south via Buxton and the Midland's own line.

 The viaduct is recorded in the National Heritage List for England as a Grade II listed building, having been designated on 12 April 1984.
 Grade II is the lowest of the three grades of listing, and is applied to "buildings that are nationally important and of special interest".

 A refurbishment of the western section was undertaken by the bridge's owner and maintainer Network Rail in 2017, with works including vegetation removal, repointing, localised stitch repair to cracks, and removal and replacement of localised areas of spalled brickwork.

+Further restorative works were completed in 2025 to strengthen the viaduct for future freight use.
+This included filling voids across each span to strengthen the structure, brickwork repairs, reinforcement of the parapets (bridge walls) and installation of new waterproofing and drainage systems.